monteirocicero/monteirocicero.github.io/_posts/2021-04-04-my-review-of-manager-paths-and-some-thoughts.markdown

 is a strategic role at a certain point, but looking at engineering teams.
 So, probably these two people working very close.</p>

 <h1>Conclusion</h1>
-<p>Lastly, I like the book.
+<p>Lastly, I liked the book.
 It is very useful and interesting to read, your language is fluent to follow and at some moments, I feel like a monolog of the author speaking what she is made to achieve the CTO role from an individual contributor.
 Of course, that book has other nuances and subjects to discuss.
 But, that's was my highlight from the book.
 Now I'm an individual contributor, ultimately I'm working on understanding more about leadership roles to maybe one day make this transition much easier.</p>
 <p>It's a great book for aspiring managers and leadership role, and curious about what do a manager.</p>